GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Another performance relevant topic, that is often mentioned, are the implications of using arrow functions in event handlers.
-For instance, the `onClick` handler for the `onDismiss()` method is wrapping the method in another arrow function to be able to pass the item identifier.
+Another important topic on performance is the implication of using arrow functions in event handlers.
+For instance, the `onClick` handler for the `onDismiss()` method wraps the method in another arrow function to be able to pass the item identifier.
 So every time the `render()` method runs, the handler instantiates the higher-order arrow function.
 It *can* have an impact on your application performance, but in most cases you will not notice it.
 Imagine you have a huge table of data with 1000 items and each row or column has such an arrow function in an event handler.
-Then it is worth thinking about the performance implications and therefore you could implement a dedicated Button component to bind the method in the constructor.
-But before that happens it is premature optimization.
-It is more valuable to focus on learning React itself.
+Then it is worth thinking about the performance implications and possibly implementing a dedicated Button component to bind the method in the constructor.
+For smaller applications, this is a premature optimization, and it is more important to focus on learning React for now.

 ### Exercises: